 The counter-notice, besides holding your contact details, should include the content which was removed following DMCA takedown notice.
-Furthermore you should state under the penalty of perjury that you didn’t commit copyright infringement and the content was removed mistakenly.
+Furthermore, you should state under the penalty of perjury that you didn’t commit copyright infringement and that the content was removed mistakenly.

 By filing a counter-notice you are agreeing to “accept service of process” from the notifier.
 This means you understand that this counter-notice may result in a lawsuit.

-Complainant on the other hand when receives a counter-notice, will either stop pursuing the takedown request or will possibly file a lawsuit within 14 days.
+The complainant on the other hand when receiving a counter-notice will either stop pursuing the takedown request or will possibly file a lawsuit within 14 days.
 So be extra cautious and confident when filing a counter-notice as it may result in a lawsuit.